💰Margin Trading

 Deposit and Withdraw

-When a user deposits an amountof theasset, this amount is added to the corresponding reserves.
-Also, a fixed shareof the deposit amount is added to the capital as a fee, and the remaining amount is added to the user's position:
+When a user deposits an amountxiof thei-thasset, this amount is added to the corresponding reserves.
+Also, a fixed shareϕdof the deposit amount is added to the capital as a fee, and the remaining amount is added to the user's position:

-When a user withdraws an amountof theasset, this amount is subtracted by the user's position.
-Also, a fixed shareof the withdrawn amount is added to the capital as a fee, and the remaining amount is subtracted from the corresponding reserves and is paid to the user:
+When a user withdraws an amountxof thei-thasset, this amount is subtracted by the user's position.
+Also, a fixed shareϕwof the withdrawn amount is added to the capital as a fee, and the remaining amount is subtracted from the corresponding reserves and is paid to the user:

 Note, that a withdrawal operation may turn a positive (long) position into a negative (short) one.
 This way withdrawal could be used to borrow an asset from the protocol.
 However, the protocol will allow such withdrawal only in case the loan is sufficiently collateralized.